fabriscaique/lab-eda-univariate/README.md

-## Lab - EDA Univariate Analysis: Diving into Amazon UK Product Insights
+# EDA Univariate Analysis: Insights into Amazon UK Product Listings

+## Objective:
-**Objective**: Explore the product listing dynamics on Amazon UK to extract actionable business insights.
-By understanding the distribution, central tendencies, and relationships of various product attributes, businesses can make more informed decisions on product positioning, pricing strategies, and inventory management.
+The purpose of this analysis is to explore the distribution and characteristics of product listings on Amazon UK.
+By analyzing various attributes, such as product categories, pricing, and ratings, we aim to extract actionable business insights that can inform product positioning, pricing strategies, and inventory management.

+## Dataset:
-**Dataset**: This lab utilizes the [Amazon UK product dataset](https://www.kaggle.com/datasets/asaniczka/uk-optimal-product-price-prediction/) which provides information on product categories, brands, prices, ratings, and more from from Amazon UK.
-You'll need to download it to start working with it.
+This analysis utilizes the **Amazon UK product dataset**, which contains information on product categories, brands, prices, ratings, and more.
+The dataset provides a comprehensive view of product listings on Amazon UK and is available for download on [Kaggle](https://www.kaggle.com/datasets/asaniczka/uk-optimal-product-price-prediction/). **Note:** The dataset is not included in the repository due to its large size (over 400MB).

 ---

-### Part 1: Understanding Product Categories
+## Part 1: Understanding Product Categories
+### Business Question:

-**Business Question**: What are the most popular product categories on Amazon UK, and how do they compare in terms of listing frequency?
+What are the most popular product categories on Amazon UK, and how do they compare in terms of listing frequency?

-1. **Frequency Tables**:
-    - Generate a frequency table for the product `category`.
-    - Which are the top 5 most listed product categories?

-2. **Visualizations**:
-    - Display the distribution of products across different categories using a bar chart. *If you face problems understanding the chart, do it for a subset of top categories.*
-    - For a subset of top categories, visualize their proportions using a pie chart.
-Does any category dominate the listings?
+The product listings on Amazon UK are heavily dominated by the **"Sports & Outdoors"** category, which accounts for a staggering 836,000 listings, more than 40 times the number of any other category.
+The remaining categories—**Beauty**, **Handmade Clothes**, **Bath & Body**, and **Birthday Gifts**—each contribute around 20,000 listings.
+This shows a much smaller but relatively equal distribution among them.

+**Key Insight:**
+Approximately **9 out of 10 products** listed on Amazon UK belong to the **Sports & Outdoors** category.

 ---

-### Part 2: Delving into Product Pricing
+## Part 2: Delving into Product Pricing
+### Business Question:

-**Business Question**: How are products priced on Amazon UK, and are there specific price points or ranges that are more common?
+How are products priced on Amazon UK, and are there specific price points or ranges that are more common?

-1. **Measures of Centrality**:
-    - Calculate the mean, median, and mode for the `price` of products.
-    - What's the average price point of products listed?
-How does this compare with the most common price point (mode)?

-2. **Measures of Dispersion**:
-    - Determine the variance, standard deviation, range, and interquartile range for product `price`.
-    - How varied are the product prices?
-Are there any indicators of a significant spread in prices?

-3. **Visualizations**:
-    - Is there a specific price range where most products fall?
-Plot a histogram to visualize the distribution of product prices. *If its hard to read these diagrams, think why this is, and explain how it could be solved.*.
-    - Are there products that are priced significantly higher than the rest?
-Use a box plot to showcase the spread and potential outliers in product pricing.
+- The **average price** of products listed on Amazon UK is **£89.24**, which is much higher than the **most common price** of **£9.99**.
+- The **most frequent price** of £9.99 indicates that many products are priced lower, but the high average price suggests that a few high-priced items are significantly raising the overall mean.
+- The **median price** is £19.09, meaning that half of the products are priced at or below this point.

+**Key Insights:**
+- The **prices range from £0.0 to £100,000.0**, with some products having prices that might be errors or inconsistencies, possibly involving multiple currencies.
+- There are **products priced significantly higher** than the majority, as illustrated by the **log price** distribution, where the majority of products fall within a price range of **£7 to £54** (log values 2 to 4).

+**Visualizations:**
+- The **box plot** showcases the spread of product prices, highlighting outliers on both ends of the price spectrum.

 ---

-### Part 3: Unpacking Product Ratings
+## Part 3: Unpacking Product Ratings
+### Business Question:

-**Business Question**: How do customers rate products on Amazon UK, and are there any patterns or tendencies in the ratings?
+How do customers rate products on Amazon UK, and are there any patterns or tendencies in the ratings?

-1. **Measures of Centrality**:
-    - Calculate the mean, median, and mode for the `rating` of products.
-    - How do customers generally rate products?
-Is there a common trend?

-2. **Measures of Dispersion**:
-    - Determine the variance, standard deviation, and interquartile range for product `rating`.
-    - Are the ratings consistent, or is there a wide variation in customer feedback?

-3. **Shape of the Distribution**:
-    - Calculate the skewness and kurtosis for the `rating` column.
-    - Are the ratings normally distributed, or do they lean towards higher or lower values?

-4. **Visualizations**:
-    - Plot a histogram to visualize the distribution of product ratings.
-Is there a specific rating that is more common?
+- To ensure accuracy, I filtered out products with no reviews, as these were skewed by ratings of **0 stars**.
+- The **average rating** for products is **4.3 out of 5** stars, with the **most common rating** being **4.5 stars**.

+**Key Insights:**
+- The majority of ratings fall between **4.1 and 4.6**, indicating that most customers are satisfied with their purchases.
+- **Skewness**: The ratings distribution has a **negative skew** (-1.77), meaning that most ratings are concentrated at the higher end of the scale.
+- **Kurtosis**: The **kurtosis** value of **6.18** suggests that the distribution is **highly leptokurtic**, meaning there is a sharp peak around the most frequent ratings, with relatively few lower ratings.

+**Overall Customer Sentiment:**
+- There is a general trend of **high customer satisfaction**, with most ratings clustering near the maximum of **5 stars**.
+- The **low variance** and **standard deviation** further support this, indicating minimal variation in the ratings.

 ---

-**Submission**: Submit a Jupyter Notebook which contains code and a business-centric report summarizing your findings.
+## In Conclusion...
+The product ratings in this dataset reveal a strong trend of **high customer satisfaction**, with an average rating of **4.3 stars** and the most frequent rating being **4.5 stars**.
+The distribution of ratings is **skewed to the right**, indicating that customers are generally very satisfied, with relatively few low ratings.
+The **high kurtosis** suggests that the ratings are concentrated around the higher end of the scale, showing that customers typically give products positive reviews.
+Overall, businesses can infer that the products in this dataset enjoy broad approval, with only occasional dissatisfaction.